-Water pollution occurs when pollutants are released into the water before they are treated to remove any of their harmful compounds.
-Polluted water causes the destruction of plants and organisms living in or around the polluted body of water.
-Contaminated water also harms people, plants and creatures who consume it.
-Water pollution can be caused by pathogens, inorganic compounds, organic material and macroscopic pollutants.
+Water pollution occurs when untreated waste is released in to bodies of water.
+Polluted water can cause the destruction of plants and organisms living in or around the aquatic ecosystem.
+It can also harms the people, plants and animals who consume it.
+There are four main categories of water pollution: pathogens, inorganic compounds, organic material and macroscopic pollutants.